The World's Fastest Indian: Featured vehicles

 The 1920 Indian Scout 'Burt Munro Special' — the 1920 Indian Scout portrayed in the film — started life as a 600 cc motorcycle with a designed top speed of 55 mph.
 Munro's streamlined record-setter was substantially modified with capacity being increased to 950 cc, and a recorded speed of 205 mph.
 These modifications were largely done in Munro's workshop, using basic methods and tools as depicted in the film.
 Four motorcycles are used in the film to depict the actual 'Munro Special'; two of which were replica Indian Scouts, the others being Ducatis.

 Antarctic Angels Bikes — the motorcycles ridden by the New Zealand bikers comprise largely early- to mid-1960s Triumphs and BSAs.
 Most of these motorcycles are twin cylinder models and are 500 cc or larger.

 Burt's car (in New Zealand) — a 1954 Vauxhall Velox with an inline six cylinder engine — was typical of the many British-built cars common in New Zealand at the time.

+Critical reception

+On review aggregator Rotten Tomatoes, the film holds an 83% score, based on 143 critics with an average rating of 6.9/10.
+The website's critics consensus reads, "Overcomes its formulaic storyline thanks to Anthony Hopkins' warm and endearing portrayal of an age-defying thrill seeker."
+On Metacritic, which uses a weighted average, the film holds a score of 68 out of 100, based on 32 critics, indicating "generally favorable" reviews.